 Halifax Pride Parade – Saturday, July 16

 Halifax’s very first Pride March in 1988 … a group of 75 people marched through Halifax’s North End as a protest over rampant prejudice and discrimination.
 Since then, the Halifax Pride Festival has grown into an event that welcomes more than 120,000 participants every summer!

 Lake Banook hits the global stage this summer, attracting the world’s most powerful paddlers to Dartmouth for the 2022 ICF Canoe Sprint and Paracanoe World Championships.

 Prince Albert Roadway will be closed to traffic for a lakeside festival where spectators can watch the races free of charge.

 Hali-Fact: Lake Banook has been travelled and inhabited by the Mi’kmaq people for thousands of years and is the first in a series of lakes that were used as a marine highway through to the interior of the province.
 Its name fittingly comes from the Mi’kmaq word Panuk, meaning “at the opening/beginning”.
 Learn more about Lake Banook and the Shubenacadie Canal Waterway.

-The event will be held over six days on the spectacular St. Maragret’s Bay, making Nova Scotia the first Canadian destination ever to host the World Sailing Championship event.
+The event will be held over six days on the spectacular St. Margaret’s Bay, making Nova Scotia the first Canadian destination ever to host the World Sailing Championships event for these sailing classes.

-The annual Evergreen Festival illuminates the Halifax waterfront, downtown Halifax, downtown Dartmouth, and beyond for 4 weeks of holiday festivities showcasing the best of Nova Scotian culture, food, spirits, art, and music.
+Every year, the Evergreen Festival lights the Halifax waterfront for 4 weeks of festive celebrations showcasing the best of Nova Scotian music, food, drink, and art.

 Whether you’re a local looking for staycation ideas, visiting from further away, or planning a future adventure, get inspired to discover the Halifax region with the latest local and traveller photos from Halifax.